 With research provided by

 This article takes a look at some of the Pearces’ (we use this spelling unless otherwise recorded) military service after they came to America.
 Not all of their records are honorable, and we realize that this story is still being written even as our young men and women are serving in various capacities around the world today.
 But, of particular interest is the noble story of our own Isaac A. Pearce, grandson of Richard and Susan Austen Pearce, who served as 1st Lieutenant and later Chaplain in the American Civil War, surviving over 50 battles.
-Several family members from the 20th Century are listed, including Dale Nelson Pearce who served in World War II, but others, unfortunately fall under the unwritten rule of genealogists that excludes the still living from having their stories told at length here.
+We hope to post a separate article about him to include photos and diary excerpts, thanks to “cousins” who have responded below.
+Several family members from the 20th Century are listed, including Dale Nelson Pearce who served in World War II.
+Others, unfortunately, fall under the unwritten rule of genealogists that excludes the still living from having their stories told at length here.
 I have allowed room at the end for you to record their names and duties so that your descendants will know.
 Here then are the stories of a few noble warriors from the past, but I believe that they are representative of all the others.
 We think you will be interested and will want to offer some additions:

 GEORGE PIERCE ( ), possibly a son of the above Isaac, joined an expedition that marched on what is now Sandusky, Ohio, but was in 1782 an “Indian Town.”
 Volunteers were gathered from Fayette, Westmoreland, and Washington Counties in Southwestern Pennsylvania.